-- Three possible sided to experience the falls: from the top, from the bottom (Devil’s Throat, please take a waterproof jacket!) and by boat.
+- Three possible ways to experience the falls: from the top (but only from the side), from the bottom (Devil’s Throat, please take a waterproof jacket!) and by boat.

-- You can opt for a helicopter ride (only available on the Brazilian side) that cost around 100$.
+- You can book a helicopter ride (only available on the Brazilian side) that cost around 100$.

 - This side offers a bus service connecting the falls with other activities.
 That service runs from the entrance to the end of the park every 10 minutes in both directions.

-- You’ll get to see the entire panorama of cascades, this view cannot be duplicated on the Argentine side.
+- You’ll get to see the entire panorama of cascades, and this view cannot be duplicated on the Argentinian side.

-- Better Viewpoints, but There’s really only a couple different of them.
+- Better Viewpoints, but really only a couple different of them.

 - Really cool bird park just outside the gates of the Brazilian National Park entrance.

-- As of a smaller are of the park, can be done in half of the day.
+- As of a smaller area of the park, can be done in half of the day.